 Principal investigators must have completed their graduate studies at an accredited university.
-This does not apply to applicants for doctoral student grants.
+This does not apply to applicants for Doctoral Student Grants.

 Projects that are the subject of grant applications of different types may overlap.
-Thus, it is possible, for example, to submit separate applications for a grant of excellence and a project grant for projects with similar or overlapping aims, provided that there is a match between the scope of the project and the project budget in both applications.
+Thus, it is possible, for example, to submit separate applications for a Grant of Excellence and a Project Grant for projects with similar or overlapping aims, provided that there is a match between the scope of the project and the project budget in both applications.
 The same applies for other types of grants.
-The IRF reserves the right to fund only one project with overlapping aims.
+The IRF will only fund one of the projects with overlapping aims.